Student Device Checkout Information

 What if the student breaks the screen or keyboard case, the device is lost or stolen?
 Putnam City School District is proud to be a one-to-one technology district.
 This individual access to iPads allows our students the privilege to be on the cutting edge of education.
 To ensure that we can continue this program, students will be held accountable for damaged iPads.
 Below is the iPad Continuation Plan.
 Even with this plan, the district incurs a large amount of repair cost.
 Students will be held accountable for a portion of repair cost upon the second incident of damage during high school, even if the damage does not occur within the same school year.
 Incidents of damage do not start over each year, instead they carry over each year.
 If a device is stolen or lost, it counts as

 Accidental iPad damage Cost

-Accidental Keyboard damage cost (HS only)
+Accidental Keyboard damage cost

 |Lost, stolen or intentional damage|

 |1st Time- $35 charge|

 3rd Time - $70 charge to student